mongodb/docs/mms/source/install.rst

 Because your account has no MMS agents running, you will see an informational box.
 Click the "download agent" link to get the agent.
 This MMS agent download is specifically configured for your account.
-Instructions for manual agent configuration and a link for the configured agent is on the "Settings," page, under the "agent" section.
+(Advanced)Instructions for manual agent configuration and a link for the configured agent is on the "Settings," page, under the "agent" section.